The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 The incline setting plus the magnetic resistance make my lower body workouts more challenging.

-I can use this for backward walking or sled drags to strengthen my quads and rehab my knees.
+I can use this setting for backward walking or reverse sled drags to strengthen my quads and rehab my knees.

 This is something the Knees Over Toes Guy has made popular in his ATG programs.

-Or I can flip around and use this a push sled to target more of my posterior chain muscles and get my heart rate up at the same time.
+I turn around and use this as a push sled to target more of my posterior chain muscles and get my heart rate up at the same time.

-The front of the SledTred has handles and thick shoulder pads so my upper body is stabilized while my legs take a beating.
+The front of the SledTred has handles and thick shoulder pads so I can stick my head in between them to stabilize my upper body.

 Nordic Curl Bench

-There’s two angles in which I can do Nordic curls with the SledTred’s Nordic curl bench set up.
+From here, I can do use the SledTred’s Nordic curl bench set up at two angles.

 First one is a flat Nordic curl and the other is a decline Nordic curl which I don’t dare try cause it’s crazy hard.